eleda77/eleda77.github.io/docs/vocab_list.md

 **ineluctable** - unable to be resisted or avoided; inescapable

+**infodemic** - an excessive amount of information about a problem that is typically unreliable, spreads rapidly, and makes a solution more difficult to achieve (hmm, sounds familiar)

 **information-theoretic death** - a term of art used in cryonics to define death in a way that is permanent and independent of any future medical advances, no matter how distant or improbable that may be

 **inglenook** - a space on either side of a large fireplace